pocomane/brewed-in-the-apocalypse/bita.md

 next?
 ```

-This move represent a character action whose consequences have some degree
-of uncertainty.
-This can be because it may generate complications, or because
-it are difficult do accomplish and so may fail.
-Let's see the various steps.

-First, sometimes the uncertain can be ignored, and the scenarist can decide to
+Sometimes the uncertain can be ignored, and the step n.1 the scenarist can decide to
-skip the second step of the move.
+skip the rest or part of the move.
 The most simple reason for this is that an
 action is actually simple to accomplish or very likely to be successful
 considering fictional positioning.
 In this case you can decide it is a success
-and skip the second step.
+and jump directly at the step n.4.
 Do the same if the consequences of a failure are not
 interesting at all.
 If a protagonist continue to speak assuming that an action
-is automatically successful, and the scenarist agrees on this, let em continue:
+is automatically successful, and the scenarist found that it is appropriate
+outcome, the scenarist should skip all the other steps and let the player continue:
 normally should be the scenarist to tell how the action was successful (with
-a __Describe the scene__, as we will see soon), but for such cases probably the
+a __Describe the scene__, as we will see soon), but in these situations probably the
 protagonist already added all what was needed.

 ```